 Make Ahead & Storage

 Watermelon feta salad can be perfectly made ahead of time.
 When serving the same day, you can combine watermelon, feta and mint, and simply add the olive oil when serving.

 This salad is a great candidate for meal prep.
 You can cut the watermelon in advance, as this is the most time consuming part of the salad.
-You can store cut watermelon in an airtight container in the fridge for at least 3-4 days.
+You can store cut watermelon in an airtight container in the fridge for about 3-4 days.
 Simply add feta, mint and oil the day of serving.

 Leftovers (with oil) can be stored in the fridge for up to 2 days.